Mining giant Chile flush with cash as copper price soars

-Chile expectsthe soaring price of its main export copper to boost growth and underwrite the nearly $16 billion in stimulus the country expects to have handed out to its citizens during the coronavirus pandemic.
+SANTIAGO (Reuters) - Chile expects the soaring price of its main export copper to boost growth and underwrite the nearly $16 billion in stimulus the country expects to have handed out to its citizens during the coronavirus pandemic.

 Finance Minister Rodrigo Cerda told lawmakers during a presentation of the government’s quarterly public finance report that Chile expects the copper price to average $3.99 per pound in 2021, a big increase over its January prediction of $3.35.